Stillwater in Saratoga County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.

 Location.
-43° 0.213′ N, 73° 36.459′ W. Marker is in Stillwater, New York, in Saratoga County.
-Marker can be reached from Park Tour Road, on the right when traveling west.
+Marker has been permanently removed.
+It was located near 43° 0.213′ N, 73° 36.459′ W. Marker was in Stillwater, New York, in Saratoga County.
+It could be reached from Park Tour Road, on the right when traveling west.
 Marker is in Saratoga National Historic Park, on a walking trail that begins at the Fraser Burial Site stop on the auto tour road.
 Touch for map.
-Marker is in this post office area: Stillwater NY 12170, United States of America.
-Touch for directions.
+Marker was in this post office area: Stillwater NY 12170, United States of America.

 More about this marker.
 The right of the marker features a picture of teamsters with wagons at the Baggage Park.